gustavocodigo/GraalOnlineCustoms/README.md

 # Its vanilla !
 just download and open an http server in the root folder of this project and it should work correctly.

-bodys.json store the array of body url files heads.json store the array of head url files.
+bodys.json store the array of body url files.

+heads.json store the array of head url files.

-the aplication script is located o script.js
+the aplication script is located at script.js